VictorCMiraldo/hdiff/writeup/presentation/slides.md

 ```
 @@ -3,1 , +3,1 @@
-- rethink your bad code."
+-   local dmp = "some/file.log"
-+ it's some ugly code."
++   local dmp = "some/other/file.log"
 ```

 ## The `UNIX` diff: In a Nutshell